fnando/minitest-utils/README.md

 - A better reporter (see screenshot below)
 - A [TestNotifier](http://github.com/fnando/test_notifier) reporter
-- Some Rails niceties (set up FactoryGirl, WebMock and Capybara)
+- Some Rails niceties (set up FactoryBot, WebMock and Capybara)
 - Add a `t` and `l` methods (i18n)

 ## Installation